samy-at-shopify/demo-for-discussions/README.md

-# my-fake-commerce-trust-integ
+# What's this?
-Meant to be a fake replica of https://github.com/Shopify/commerce-trust-integ/ to demonstrate GitHub Discussions
+Just a repo to demonstrate how [GitHub Discussions](https://docs.github.com/en/discussions/quickstart#introduction) could be useful